HangfireIO/Hangfire.io/_drafts/hangfire-1.4.0.md

 author: odinserj
 ---

-About 4 months passed since release of Hangfire 1.3, and I'm pleased to introduce the next major release&nbsp;– Hangfire 1.4 with a lot of new features added and a lot of stability improvements made.
+About 4 months passed since release of version 1.3, and I'm pleased to introduce the next major release&nbsp;– Hangfire 1.4 with a lot of new features added and a lot of stability improvements made.
 This is the most important upgrade since version 1.0.

-First of all, I would like to thank all users and contributors

-### Global Configuration
+### New Configuration

-OWIN bootstrapper, `JobStorage.Current`-like properties and simple instances like `var storage = new SqlServerStorage` bring a lot of confusion, especially when trying to make Always Running mode working.
-With the latest release, only global and non-global settings are used through the `GlobalConfiguration` class:
+Prior to 1.4, there were a lot of classes that drove the configuration – `JobStorage`, `JobActivator`, `LogProvider` and a couple of others.
+And it was very hard to explore them – as this approach requires you to dig into documentation, look into different namespaces, etc. I tried to resolve this using extension methods for OWIN's `IAppBuilder` interface, however sometimes (for example, in [always running mode](http://docs.hangfire.io/en/latest/deployment-to-production/making-aspnet-app-always-running.html)) OWIN context is not applicable.

+`GlobalConfiguration` class is aimed to solve these issues and provide an entry point for all configuration options (plus allowing you to define custom ones):

 {% highlight csharp %}
 GlobalConfiguration.Configuration
-    .UseNLog()
+    .UseNLogLogProvider()
     .UseAutofacActivator()
     .UseRedisStorage();
 {% endhighlight %}

-Moreover, this is a single plugging point for extensions that may add new filters, new dashboard pages, etc:
+OWIN's `IAppBuilder` interface extension methods were also updated and now as simple as:

 {% highlight csharp %}
-GlobalConfiguration.Configuration
-    .UseRedisStorage()
-    .UseBatches();
+public void Configuration(IAppBuilder app)
+{
+    app.UseHangfireServer();
+    app.UseHangfireDashboard();
+}
 {% endhighlight %}

+Previous configuration methods still working, but some of them marked with the `ObsoleteAttribute`.

 ### Time Zone Support

-Recurring job received some love and it is now possible to specify time zone:
+Time zone support has been added for recurring jobs.
+It is based on BCL's `TimeZoneInfo` class, and the usage is pretty simple:

 {% highlight csharp %}
 RecurringJob.AddOrUpdate(() => Console.Write(), "15 18 * * *", TimeZoneInfo.Utc);